 Over-indulged a bit over the holidays?
 Have no fear.
-While our country is overflowing with pizza joints and gut-busting burger spots, there is also an abundance of vibrant healthy eateries ready to serve you a dose of goodness for the new year.
-For this list of great healthy restaurants in SA’s big cities, we used a broad definition to include eateries that focus on vegetarian and vegan food; cater for strict gluten-, sugar- and dairy-free meals; or use organic, seasonal and locally grown ingredients.
+While our country is overflowing with pizza joints and gut-busting burger spots, there is also an abundance of vibrant healthy eateries.
+For this list of great healthy restaurants in SA’s big cities, we used a broad definition to include eateries that focus on vegetarian and vegan food; cater for strict gluten-, sugar- and dairy-free meals; or use organic produce.
 It’s all in the name of eating better in 2017.

 At this seafood favourite, health-seekers can get their protein, vitamin D and omega 3 all in one meal.
 Their light and fresh dishes include teriyaki salmon or freshwater trout with wilted greens.
 If you’re looking at the sushi, try the glorious fresh salmon and tuna sashimi from the sushi bar.